SeleniumHQ/docker-selenium/NodeBase/README.md

-# Selenium Docker 4 Vaadin Testbench 5.x Grid Node Base
+# Vaadin Testbench Docker Grid Node Base

 _This image is not meant to be run directly!_ It serves as the base image used for Vaadin Testbench Nodes.